openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 ![Catalog Service]({% image_path bootstrap-catalog-overview.png %}){:width="900px"}

-The Catalog service currently doesn't have much code in it except an example endpoint.
-[Try the endpoint in your browser](http://catalog-dev{{ PROJECT_SUFFIX }}.{{ APPS_HOSTNAME_SUFFIX }}/hello){:target="_blank"} to make sure it is deployed correctly.
+The Catalog service currently doesn't have much code in it except an example endpoint at `/hello`.
+[Try the `/hello` endpoint in your browser](http://catalog-dev{{ PROJECT_SUFFIX }}.{{ APPS_HOSTNAME_SUFFIX }}/hello){:target="_blank"} to make sure it is deployed correctly.

 If you see a `Hello, World!` response back in your browser, then it's working.
-If you don't see `Hello, World!` the application may not be fully started yet.
-You can run `oc rollout status -w dc/catalog` in your Terminal to wait for it to be ready, then try the URL again.
+If you don't see it, the application may not be fully started yet.
+You can run `oc rollout status -w dc/catalog` in your **Terminal** to wait for it to be ready, then try the URL again.

 In the next labs, you will write some code to build a few REST endpoints in the Catalog service.